 The Science Shelf, Midwest Book Review

-Well-researched, thorough and highly engaging, this fascinating book examines the creatures that flourished in the Western Interior Seaway about 70 million years ago...Verstraete'e engaging writing style draws readers in and sustains their interest throughout the book...Educational, engrossing and exceptionally well-written, 'Dinosaurs' of the Deep is a definite "must have" for finosair buffs and library school sollections.
+Well-researched, thorough and highly engaging, this fascinating book examines the creatures that flourished in the Western Interior Seaway about 70 million years ago...Verstraete'e engaging writing style draws readers in and sustains their interest throughout the book...Educational, engrossing and exceptionally well-written, 'Dinosaurs' of the Deep is a definite "must have" for finosair buffs and library school collections.
 Highly recommended.

 Gail Hamilton, Canadian Review of Materials